Fraud investigation using Nametag data

 Gathering Information from the Nametag console

-With the “User” priviledge level or above, view the detailed information in the Nametag console, noting the information about the device, collected information, and, if collected, the location information.
+With the “User” privilege level or above, view the detailed information in the Nametag console, noting the information about the device, collected information, and, if collected, the location information.

 Collecting information sent to your SIEM system from Nametag

 The documentation for this is available to all customers with an NDA in place.
-Please contact help@nametag.co for more information.
+Contact help@nametag.co for more information.

 Using data from your SIEM (including the data from Nametag), there are a few steps you should take to add to the picture of the events around the attempted fraud:

-• look for the user agent from Nametag in data from other logs; sometimes user agents can be very unique
+- look for the user agent from Nametag in data from other logs; sometimes user agents can be unique

 Contacting Nametag

 In the event you need more information than is provided to you by Nametag, you can contact us at security@nametag.co and we are happy to partner with you in your investigation using system logs from Nametag.
-Note that we expunge logs older than 60 days.
+We expunge logs older than 60 days.